jduffey/jest-starter-project/README.md

-A simple JavaScript starter project using Jest for module testing.
+## A simple JavaScript starter project using Jest for module testing.

-=
+---

-After cloning repo, run the following commands:
+After cloning the repository, run the following commands in order:

 `npm install` - to install the packages listed in the `package.json` file.

-`npm test` - to run Jest tests.
+`npm test` - to run tests, using the Jest testing library.

-`npm start` - to run the web server, allowing you to manually interact with the module via a simple front-end interface.
+`npm start` - to run the live-server web server, allowing you to manually interact with the module's functionality via a simple front-end interface.